Bangladesh Youth Leadership Center: Activities

-Youth Leadership Summit

-The 3-day Youth Leadership Summit focuses on the core challenges encountered by youth leaders.
-Through a competitive screening process, YLS brings a diverse group of young delegates from around the world together with distinguished experts, innovators, and leaders in the public, private, and non-profit sectors for a journey of collective exploration, reflection, and networking.
-The summit features a mix of plenaries and panels on entrepreneurship, global citizenship, education and career, gender and leadership, politics, and innovation.
-Teambuilding activities and reflection sessions give delegates opportunities to deepen their understanding of effective, meaningful, and inclusive leadership.
-Eligible applicants are in college, university, or at the start of their career.

-Youth Leadership Prize

-Youth Leadership Prize aims to demonstrate the power of youth in leading change in their communities.
-BYLC believes that people from all walks of life can exercise leadership regardless of their age or background.
-The Youth Leadership Prize is a part of our efforts to nurture and encourage the passion of youth by connecting them to the right tools and networks, and help them grow as catalysts of change.
-BYLC will honor the memory of the late Kathryn Davis by offering 10 BYLC Youth Leadership Prizes to BYLC graduates to enable them to translate their ideas into action.
-Each prize recipient will get a grant of Taka 750,000 to implement their project.

 Office of Professional Development

 The Office of Professional Development (OPD), a key unit of the Bangladesh Youth Leadership Center (BYLC), aims to provide students, fresh graduates, and young professionals with professional development training and placement services.

 BYLC Ventures

 BYLC Ventures funds Bangladesh's most promising founders, hone their leadership capabilities, strengthen their business acumen, and help validate their big ideas as they transition into investable business.

 Awards and recognition

 In 2009, Ahmad was profiled as one of Asia's most promising young leaders and awarded the 2009–2010 Paragon Fellowship by the Foundation of Youth Social Enterprise.
 He was also among 20 outstanding young social entrepreneurs recognized by the International Youth Foundation (IYF) for the 2010 YouthActionNet Fellowship.
 The 2010 fellows came from 18 different countries across five continents.
 He was also featured in The Washington Post on a special program titled 'On Leadership: Ejaj Ahmad, bringing Obama to Bangladesh'.
 Assistant secretary Robert O. Blake, Jr. of the Bureau of South and Central Asia Affairs in the US government mentioned the Bangladesh Youth Leadership Center as one of "South Asia's Unheralded Stories" at the 2010 San Diego World Affairs Council.
 Ahmad was selected as one of the 150 delegates from Asia and the US in the 2010 Asia 21 Young Leaders Summit in Jakarta, Indonesia.
 In recognition of his work at BYLC, Ejaj Ahmad has received an Ashoka Fellowship in 2016.
 Additionally, BYLC has received considerable media attention in Bangladesh via newspapers, radio and press conferences.